 npm run build.

-This document will provide a guide on how installing nvm and node.js for Windows environment.
+This document will provide a guide on how install nvm and node.js for Windows environment.

 Download nvm In order to install Node Version Manager tool in Windows environment we need to download a zip file that contains the installation wizard.